raspberrypilearning/octapi-brute-force-enigma/en/step_6.md

 --- /hint ---
 --- /hints ---

 You are now ready to decrypt the message.

 + Write some code to decrypt the cipher text `YJPYITREDSYUPIU`.

 --- hints ---
 --- hint ---
-This code will be very similar to the code you used to decrypt the key.
-Create a **variable** to store the result, use the `machine` to process the cipher text, and then `print` the result.
---- /hint ---
---- hint ---
 Here is how your code should look: